ryan-hill/course-in-a-box/modules/getting started/_posts/2001-01-01-rstudio-projects.md

 1. Create a new project from the File menu.
 Select the option for a new directory.
 Find a suitable location on your computer and name the folder "sfs_spatialr_workshop".
 We will use this for the rest of the workshop.

+1. In the bottom-right corner of RStudio, click Files > New Folder.
+Name the folder 'data' and click 'Ok'.
+Unzip the workshop data that you downloaded to this folder.